Anachoretic/Asus-TUF-Linux/Linux-Installation/Debian.md

 # 2. Distro Selection

-Fedora is the preferred distribution for Asus laptops.
-However, for those familiar with Debian-based systems:
+Fedora is the preferred distribution for ASUS laptops.
+However, for those who prefer to stick with Debian-based systems:

-Ubuntu and Linux Mint are user-friendly alternatives, though they may require more manual setup or lack certain hardware support out of the box.
+Ubuntu and Linux Mint are among the most user-friendly distributions.
+I recommend using one of these, as the rest of this guide is based on these two specific distros , though it is also applicable to other Debian-based distributions.

 # 3. Prerequisites